US Forex Brokers

 1. Spot Trading

 Spot trading involves the immediate purchase or sale of currency pairs at the prevailing exchange rate.
 This form of trading is highly liquid and widely preferred for its simplicity and rapid execution.
-Spot trading is ideal for traders seeking to capitalise on short-term price movements.
+Spot trading is suitable for traders seeking to capitalise on short-term price movements.

 2. Spread Betting on Currency Pairs